OSHA Severe Weather Guidelines for Lift Operators

 Why OSHA Weather Guidelines Matter

 The Occupational Health and Safety Administration’s mission is to create safer work environments for Americans.
 While we typically think about OSHA is regards to their frequent inspections and certification requirements, they also work to educate and inform businesses about potential risks.
-OSHA severe weather guidelines can make all the difference in keeping workers safe on the job.
+OSHA’s severe weather guidelines can make all the difference in keeping workers safe on the job.

 For instance, aerial lifts can be risky in high winds or weather that impairs workers’ vision.
 Once in the air, aerial and scissor lifts can become unstable and tip over.
 That’s why OSHA has created limits to the type of weather aerial lifts can work in.
 The #1 goal is always to keep workers away from harm.

 Severe weather can make it unsafe for workers to work or travel.
-At those times, some employers grant workers paid “climate leave”.
+At those times, some employers granted workers paid “climate leave”.
 This is a good practice for outdoor workers who deal with heavy equipment and fall hazards.
 According to OSHA weather guidelines, workers can’t be forced to man their jobs in unsafe weather.
 To do so goes against OSHA cold weather regulations.
 It also puts workers’ lives at risk.

 aerial lift certification